drnewcoco/nodejs-assignement-2/README.md

 # nodejs-assignement-2
-Node.js API for a pizza-delivery company, with Stripe and Mailgun integrration without any NPM packages as part of the Node master class.
+Node.js API for a pizza-delivery company, with Stripe and Mailgun integrration without any NPM packages.

 1. New users can be created, their information can be edited, and they can be deleted.
-We should store their name, email address, and street address.
+Fields are name, email, street address.
 2. Users can log in and log out by creating or destroying a token.
 3. When a user is logged in, they should be able to GET all the possible menu items (these items can be hardcoded into the system).
 4. A logged-in user should be able to fill a shopping cart with menu items